solarwinds/appoptics-apm-node/guides/api.md

 <a name="ao.wrapLambdaHandler"></a>

 ### ao.wrapLambdaHandler([handler]) ⇒ <code>function</code>
-Wrap the lambda handler async function so it can be traced by AppOptics APM.
+Wrap the lambda handler function so it can be traced by AppOptics APM.

 **Kind**: static method of [<code>ao</code>](#ao)
 **Returns**: <code>function</code> - - an async function, wrapping handler, to be used